Best and Cheapest Home Insurance Companies in Arkansas (2026)

 Is wind damage covered by AR homeowners insurance?

-Wind damage is a common cause of homeowners insurance claims in Arkansas, and, fortunately, it's almost always covered by homeowners insurance.
-Wind damage is one of the named insurance perils that appears on the majority of insurance policies.
+Wind damage is almost always covered by homeowners insurance.
+Wind damage is one of the named insurance perils that appear on the majority of insurance policies.
 This is true whether the wind damages your home directly, such as by tearing shingles off your roof, or if it causes damage indirectly by knocking a tree onto your house.

 flood icon